-• Candidates for Diploma in Engineering must not be colour blindness except for Diploma in Civil Engineering.
+- Candidates for Diploma in Engineering must not be colour blindness except for Diploma in Civil Engineering. - Candidates who are admitted with Certificate without credits in Mathematics at the SPM or equivalent can be admitted IF the Mathematics subject offered is equivalent to the SPM level.